Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction: Heterogeneous Gas Pipeline Network Model

 \subsection{Nodal Equations}

 At every physical node \(j\), the net mass flow through the node and the net injection into the node must be balanced.
 We impose mass balance equations on natural gas and hydrogen, given by

-Here \(\partial_{j}^{+}\) and \(\partial_{j}^{-}\) are the sets of nodes connected to node $j$ by outgoing and incoming edges, respectively.
+Here \(\partial_{j}^{+}\) and \(\partial_{j}^{-}\) are the sets of nodes connected to node $j$ by incoming and outgoing edges, respectively.
 Adding together the two equations \eqref{eq:ngflowbalance} and \eqref{eq:h2flowbalance} imposes the total nodal mass balance.
-To enforce appropriate continuity in the concentration from the a node to an outgoing edge, the following constraint is imposed at the node-to-edge interface to enforce that the hydrogen concentration at the edge \((i,j)\) leaving node \(i\) equals the concentration at node \(i\):
+To enforce appropriate continuity in the concentration from a node to an outgoing edge, the following constraint is imposed at the node-to-edge interface: